jessvillanueva112/agency/README.md

 # Agency: Installable AI Assistant for School Counselors

-**Agency** is an installable, AI-powered assistant designed to reduce the administrative burden on school counselors.
-By automating repetitive tasks, centralizing fragmented data, and surfacing actionable insights, Agency helps counselors spend more time supporting students and less time on paperwork.
+**Agency** is an installable, modular AI assistant for school counselors.
+It automates admin tasks, centralizes student data, flags at-risk students, and enables secure, consent-based data sharing with external providers.
+Agency is privacy-first, FIPPA-compliant, and designed for real-world counselor workflows.
+The system is built with a modular, service-oriented architecture for easy extension and integration.
+Core modules include task automation, risk assessment, data integration, communication, documentation standardization, proactive support, and privacy/consent management.

 ---